NextCenturyCorporation/kairos-pub/README.md

 # kairos-pub

-This is the KAIROS GitHub repo for KAIROS performers.
+This is the KAIROS GitHub repo for the [DARPA KAIROS](https://www.darpa.mil/program/knowledge-directed-artificial-intelligence-reasoning-over-schemas) program performers.
+It provides the Schema Data Format used to represent event data on the program, validation and visualization tools used for the data format, and the source code for the cloud-based integration test-bed used to accept and evaluate Natural Language Processing (NLP) algorithms for the program.

+# API

+Java and python examples for using the KAIROS API.

 # data-format